amynic/ainights-sessionowners/README.md

 > Complete the process below **twice** so you have two storage accounts in total

-On the storage account creation page enter options to setup your storage account:
+On the storage account creation page enter options to setup your storage account:s

 * **Subscription:** choose your subscription
-* **Resource Group:** choose the resource group you have been using for this workshop
+* **Resource Group:** choose the resource group you have been using for this workshop (e.g. ainights)
-* **Storage Account Name:** (must be unique) enter an all lowercase storage account name. *Such as ainightsstor or resultsainights*
+* **Storage Account Name:** (must be unique) enter an all lowercase storage account name. *Such as ainightsstor(yourname) or resultsainights(yourname) - append your name to the end of the storage account name so you know its unique (remove the brackets)*
 * **Location:** your closest data center
 * **Performance:** Standard
 * **Account Kind:** Blob Storage